-Samples have been collected at the drill sites by Macarthur staff and transported to camp.
-Then weekly despatches of samples have been given to laboratories in Perth.
-Both the Lake Giles Iron Ore Report and the Moonshine Report supporting the Moonshine Magnetite Project consider the way in which the Macarthur handles its samples as adequate.
+Samples were collected at the drill sites by Macarthur staff and transported to camp.
+Then weekly despatches of samples were given to laboratories in Perth.
+Both the Lake Giles Iron Ore Report and the Moonshine Report supporting the Moonshine Magnetite Project considered that the way in which the Macarthur handles its samples as adequate.